HISTORY

 Our Roots

-Beaver Mountain Ski Team athletes during the team’s inaugural season at Sun Valley, Idaho in January 1986.
-Back row, left to right: Jack Keith, unknown, Ingrid Cooper.
-Middle row, left to right: Susie Hoover, Chad McBride, JJ Hoover, unknown.
+Beaver Mountain Ski Team athletes at Sun Valley, Idaho during the team’s inaugural season in January 1985.
+Back row, left to right: Jack Keith, Ben Keith, Ingrid Cooper.
+Middle row, left to right: Susie Hoover, Chad McBride, JJ Hoover, Brandon Cooper.
 Front row, left to right: Jason McBride, unknown, Corey McBride.

 The Modern Era

-Cache Valley Ski Team athletes at a race at Brighton Resort in 2017.
+Cache Valley Ski Team athletes at Cherry Peak Resort in 2021

 A Tradition of Excellence

-Since 1997 (the extent of online record-keeping), members of Beaver Mountain Ski Team have earned 25 OVERALL victories at U.S. Ski & Snowboard races.
+Since 1997 (the beginning of US Ski & Snowboard’s online record-keeping), members of Beaver Mountain Ski Team have earned 26 overall victories at U.S. Ski & Snowboard races.
 Alex Birkner is the team record-holder, having secured five overall race wins.
-In that same period, the team accumulated 61 overall podium finishes and 187 overall top-ten finishes.
+In that same period, the team has accumulated 67 overall podium finishes and 187 overall top-ten finishes.

-Members of the team have earned 58 AGE GROUP victories, with Alex Birkner and Bridger Dorsch (7 wins each) leading the way.
-In that same period, the team accumulated 111 age group podium finishes and 314 age group top-ten finishes.
+Members of the team have earned 64 age group victories, with Bridger Dorsch (16 age group wins) leading the way.
+In that same period, the team has accumulated 129 age group podium finishes and 329 age group top-ten finishes.

-Since 2021 (the extent of online record-keeping), members of Beaver Mountain Ski Team have earned 10 spots in Intermountain Division championship events.
-Josie Dorsch leads the way, having earned three consecutive qualifications to Intermountain Division Championships in 2023, 2024, and 2025.
+Since 2021 (the extent of Intermountain Division’s online record-keeping), members of Beaver Mountain Ski Team have earned 18 spots in Intermountain Division championship events.
+Josie Dorsch leads the way, having earned four consecutive qualifications to Intermountain Division Championships in 2023 (37th seed), 2024 (7th seed), 2025 (5th seed) and 2026 (3rd seed).

 has been added to the cart.
 View Cart